ronsala/wordwise/README.md

 Everyone interacting in the Wordwise project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/wordwise/blob/master/CODE_OF_CONDUCT.md).
 =======
 # wordwise
-A quiz game Ruby gem for one or more players.
+A quiz game.
+Challenge your vocabulary by choosing the correct definition from a list.